MirkoCovizzi/barebones-bluepill/README.md

 # barebones-bluepill

-Barebones project template for the **STM32F103** using **CMake**.
+Barebones project template for the **STM32F103C8T6** using **CMake**.
 It doesn't contain any HAL dependency.
 Useful for who likes to write their own HAL from scratch using the microcontroller documentation.
 It is fully compatible with **CLion**.

 * `/documentation` contains the datasheet and the reference

+* `/examples/blinky.c` is a simple example that uses low level abstraction for LED interaction

 # Installation Requirements